Benchmarked: Do Windows 11’s Security Features Really Hobble Gaming Performance?

 We found that the security mechanisms do reduce gaming performance, with the average impact on an 11th-gen Intel chip being in the 5% range (7% peak in one title).
 That may not seem like much to the untrained eye, but that's roughly an Intel CPU generation's worth of disappearing performance.
 We recorded a slightly smaller impact on AMD Ryzen systems, with a 4% average for a Ryzen 5000 chip (and an outlier 8% loss in one title).
-We also tested a range of desktop PC applications too, which you can see below.
+We also have tons of other gaming and desktop PC applications benchmarks, which you can see below.

 The performance impact we measured wasn't nearly as severe as we've seen reported by other outlets.
 Still, we don't like to compromise, and taking a step back on gaming performance isn't acceptable if you don't need the added security — especially when this is an optional feature that OEMs can simply opt out of.